How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Ever wonder how much your favorite TikTok star actually rakes in?
 It’s a common question, and the answer is usually much more interesting than a simple salary.
 Top creators aren't just getting a paycheck from TikTok, they’re running complex digital businesses with multiple streams of revenue.
-This guide breaks down exactly how TikTokers monetize their content and gives you practical methods and tools to estimate their earnings for yourself.
+This guide breaks down exactly how TikTokers monetize their content and provides you practical methods and tools to estimate their earnings for yourself.

 First thing's first: TikTok doesn’t pay its creators a salary.
 There’s no set hourly wage or annual income.
 Instead, a creator's income is a combination of different revenue streams they build around their personal brand.
 This is a big reason why you’ll see some creators with millions of followers earning less than others with just a few hundred thousand in a very specific, high-value niche.